Warriors Recall Jonathan Kuminga and Moses Moody from Santa Cruz | Golden State Warriors

 The Golden State Warriors have recalled forward Jonathan Kuminga and guard Moses Moody from the team’s G League affiliate, the Santa Cruz Warriors, the team announced today.

-Kuminga has played in four games (all starts) with Santa Cruz this season, averaging 18.8 points, 7.2 rebounds, 2.5 assists and 2.00 steals in 33.3 minutes per contest.
-He has played in 14 games for Golden State this season, averaging 3.0 points and 1.6 rebounds in 7.2 minutes per game.
+In six games (all starts) with Santa Cruz, Kuminga has averaged 18.6 points, 6.3 rebounds, 2.7 assists and 1.50 steals in 32.2 minutes per contest.
+He has played in 15 games for Golden State this season, averaging 3.4 points and 1.7 rebounds in 7.5 minutes per game.

-Moody has played in three games (three starts) with Santa Cruz this year, averaging 21.7 points, 5.0 rebounds, 1.7 assists, 1.33 steals and 1.67 blocks in 28.5 minutes per game.
-He has appeared in 15 games for the Warriors, averaging 1.5 points in 5.9 minutes per game.
+Moody has played in five games (all starts) with Santa Cruz, averaging 24.0 points, 5.6 rebounds, 1.4 assists, 1.60 steals and 1.00 blocks in 29.4 minutes per game.
+Moody has appeared in 16 games for the Warriors this season, averaging 1.6 points in 5.8 minutes per game.

 Sign up and be the first to know when tickets become available and receive presale access.